San Juanico Bridge

 The San Juanico Bridge (Tulay ng San Juanico; Tulay han San Juanico) is part of the Pan-Philippine Highway and stretches from Samar to Leyte across the San Juanico Strait in the Philippines.
+It is located by the Municipality of Santa Rita, Samar, and the City of Tacloban.
 Its longest length is a steel girder viaduct built on reinforced concrete piers, and its main span is of an arch-shaped truss design.
-Constructed during the administration of President Ferdinand Marcos through Japanese Official Development Assistance loans, it has a total length of 2.16 km—the second longest bridge spanning a body of seawater in the Philippines after Cebu-Cordova Bridge.
+Constructed during the administration of President Ferdinand Marcos through Japanese Official Development Assistance loans, it has a total length of 2.16 km—the third longest bridge spanning a body of seawater in the Philippines after the Cebu–Cordova Link Expressway and Panguil Bay Bridge.
+It was also the longest bridge in the Philippines upon its opening in 1973, surpassed in 1976 by Candaba Viaduct of North Luzon Expressway (NLEX), another bridge that connects from one province to another, connecting the provinces of Pampanga and Bulacan.

-Marcos built the bridge as a personal gift to his wife Imelda using public funds siphoned through the controversial Marcos Japanese ODA scandal..
-It was one of the high-visibility foreign-loan projects initiated by Marcos during the run-up to the 1969 presidential election.
-Completed four years later, it was inaugurated on 2 July 1973 on the birthday of Imelda Marcos.
-Upon its completion, economists and public works engineers quickly tagged it as a white elephant which was "a possession that is useless and expensive to maintain or difficult to dispose of", because its average daily traffic was too low to justify the cost of its construction.

-In the years after the Marcos conjugal dictatorship, economic activity in Samar and Leyte has finally caught up with the bridge's intended function under the guidance of several administrations from Corazon Aquino to the present administration, and has become an iconic tourist attraction.
+The bridge has helped bolster economic activity in Samar and Leyte and has become an iconic tourist attraction.